tomhicz/temp-converter/README.md

 ## Todo:

+[ ] Readme

-[ ] Consider linking state.
+[-] Consider linking state.
 If one temp is updated in other manner, it won't effect other state.
 Needed?

 [x] Consider Rounding

-[ ] Round to accuracy of input number?
+[x] Round to accuracy of input number?

 [x] Consider edge cases ('-' only, NaN, etc..)

 [x] Consider update frequency

 [ ] UI/UX

+[ ] keyboard as number?
+[ ] select all / end on click?

 [ ] Tests